ubuntu-mate/ubuntu-mate.org/pages/gpd-pocket.md

 .. author: Martin Wimpress
 -->

-The Ubuntu MATE team offers bespoke images for the [GPD Pocket](https://gpd.hk/gpdpocket) and [GPD Pocket 2](https://gpd.hk/gpdpocket2) that includes the hardware specific tweaks to get these devices working *"out of the box"* without any faffing about.
+The Ubuntu MATE team offers a bespoke image for the [GPD Pocket](https://gpd.hk/gpdpocket) and [GPD Pocket 2](https://gpd.hk/gpdpocket2) that includes the hardware specific tweaks to get these devices working *"out of the box"* without any faffing about.